BEQUESTS & PLANNED GIVING

 - Donors who establish a life-income gift receive a tax deduction for the full, fair market value of the assets contributed, minus the present value of the income interest retained; if they fund their gift with appreciated property, they pay no upfront capital gains tax on the transfer.

-- Gifts/contributions to a Donor Advised and/or Designated Fund with a community foundation are eligible for a current year tax deduction to the extent allowed by law.
+- Gifts/contributions to the HSCC General Fund or Legacy Endowment Fund with the Cobb Community Foundation are eligible for a current year tax deduction to the extent allowed by law.

 Consult with your personal financial advisor and others for expert advice on these and other planned giving methods.